 Daughter Evelyn "Ruth" Richter (1925-2011) was born on Jan.
 12, 1925 in Springfield Township, Fayette County.
-She married Norman P. Brown Jr. (April 24, 1921-1982), son of Norman P. and Goldie May (Sanner) Brown Sr. The couple were the parents of a family of seven children -- Norman P. Brown III, Betty Herman Holden, Leroy N. Brown, Patricia May, Vera Jean Basinger Long, Lloyd Brown and James A. Brown.
+She married Rev. Norman P. Brown Jr. (April 24, 1921-1982), son of Norman P. and Goldie May (Sanner) Brown Sr. The couple were the parents of a family of seven children -- Norman P. Brown III, Betty Herman Holden, Leroy N. Brown, Patricia May, Vera Jean Basinger Long, Lloyd Brown and James A. Brown.
 Evelyn was a member of the Apostolic Pentecostal Church.
 They lived in Somerset, Somerset County, PA and Bethesda, MD for some time before Evelyn returned to Mill Run in 2001.
-Tragedy struck in March 1975, when son James was critically injured in an automobile accident and died after treatment in Connellsville and Pittsburgh.
+Tragedy struck in 1975, when son James died after a severe injury in an automobile accident.
 Norman passed away on Oct.
 6, 1982, at the age of 61.
 Evelyn outlived him by almost three decades.
 She died at the age of 86 on Jan.
 13, 2011.
 She was laid to rest in the Mt.
 Tabor Cemetery.
 At the time of her passing, said the Connellsville Daily Courier, she was survived by 22 grandchildren, 51 great-grandchildren and 29 great-great grandchildren, for a total of 102 lives.